winsmith/howto.ppt/howto.md

 3. Never ever put the things you want to say on a slide.
 4. Really.
 Never do that.

+## Unclutter Your Slides

+Sometimes, when presenters want to show an image, their slide contains the following:

+* the title of their talk
+* the title of the subsection of their talk they're in right now
+* the logo of their organization
+* the GNU logo
+* their website address
+* their name
+* the current date
+* source information for the image
+* license information for the image
+* a title for the image
+* **the actual image**
+* the title of the following slide
+* the title of the previous slide
+* a table of contents for their presentation, with the current slide highlighted by a small yellow arrow

+Say no to all that clutter.
+Show exactly what is needed a that moment in your talk.
+The people in the audience know who you are, because you introduced yourself at the beginning.
+They know your talk's title, because it is on the actual *fahrplan* of the event.

+All those redundant elements recurring on each slide give you, the presenter, a false sense of structure.
+From a bird's eye view, your slides look way more structured than the chaotic, minimal slides I'm proposing, but to your audience's point of view, all the non-necessary elements do is take up space you could be using for content.

+So, start from a clean slate.
+Decide anew for each and every slide, what is really necessary.
+Are you talking about three distinct things and so people in your trial run get confused about which part of your presentation you're in?
+Alright, add sub-headings!
+Is the logo of your organization important for this slide?
+Put it in!
+But never just copy the previous slide and change the title.
+Every element should be needed, and if you don't need any of them, that's okay, too.
+A blank slide in between doesn't hurt you – it actually focuses the audience's attention back to you.

 ## Source Code Slides

 You should probably not put source code on your slides.
 People will not be able to read it from the back, and even those who *can* read it won't have time to completely *get* it, because you're talking, remember?